nbermudezs/HoGEm/README.md

 * graphsage_meanpool -- GraphSage with mean-pooling aggregator (a variant of the pooling aggregator, where the element-wie mean replaces the element-wise max).
 * gcn -- GraphSage with GCN-based aggregator
 * n2v -- an implementation of [DeepWalk](https://arxiv.org/abs/1403.6652) (called n2v for short in the code.)

+Given the reported performance by Hamilton et. al, all experiments on this work are based on graphsage-maxpool.
+These experiments, and the subsequence analysis of the results can be found in *paper_experiments.sh*.

 #### Logging directory
 Finally, a --base_log_dir should be specified (it defaults to the current directory).